-In continuing efforts to support quality, evidence-based healthcare, Wellpoint is notifying you of a new clinical guideline regarding cervical cancer screening (Pap test) for average risk women less than 21 years of age.
+In continuing efforts to support quality, evidence-based health care, Amerigroup District of Columbia, Inc. is notifying you of a new clinical guideline regarding cervical cancer screening (Pap test) for average risk women less than 21 years of age.

-Cervical cancer screening is considered medically necessary for women under 21 years of age who are chronically immunosuppressed (for example, organ transplant recipients or seropositive for the human immunodeficiency virus (HIV).
-Cervical cancer screening is considered not medically necessary for all other indications not listed above.
+Cervical cancer screening is considered medically necessary for women under 21 years of age who are chronically immunosuppressed (in other words, organ transplant recipients or seropositive for the human immunodeficiency virus HIV).
+Cervical cancer screening for women less than 21 years of age is considered not medically necessary for all other indications not listed above.

-Effective with service dates on or after June 7, 2016, cervical cancer screening procedures and testing are not reimbursed as a covered benefit for average risk women under 21.
-Please access CG-Med-53 on the Wellpoint provider website to review the guideline.
+Effective with service dates on or after April 1, 2023, cervical cancer screening procedures and testing will not be reimbursed as a covered benefit for average risk women younger than age 21.
+Please access CG-Med-42 on the Amerigroup provider website to review the guideline.

 The American Cancer Society, the American Society for Colposcopy and Cervical Pathology, and the American Society for Clinical Pathology all recommend against the use of cervical cancer screening in women younger than age 21.
-The American College of Obstetricians and Gynecologists recommend that cervical cancer screening should begin at age 21, and women younger than 21 should not be screened, regardless of the age of sexual initiation or the presence of other behavior-related risk factors.
+The American College of Obstetricians and Gynecologists recommend that cervical cancer screening should begin at age 21, and women younger than 21 should not be screened, regardless of the age of sexual initiation, or the presence of other behavior-related risk factors.
 The United States Preventive Services Task Force (USPSTF) currently recommends against cervical cancer screening for women younger than age 21, giving it a D rating.
-This means that there is moderate or high certainty that the service has no net benefit or the harms outweigh the benefits.
+This means that there is moderate or high certainty that the service has no net benefit, or the harms outweigh the benefits.